Baojun E200: Overview

 The Baojun brand of the General Motors-Chinese joint venture known as SAIC-GM-Wuling, commenced production on the model in September 2018 and from February 2018 the E200 was available to order at market launch throughout China.
 It is the second Baojun electric car following the Baojun E100.

 The E200 has two different range variants with 270 kilometers (167 miles) and 210 kilometers (103 miles) respectively under the New European Driving Cycle (NEDC) on a single charge.
 The battery system has increased density compared to the Baojun E100, enabling the 24 kWh battery to store more energy with the same volume.
 The ranges represent a 6-mile improvement over the E100 and the energy consumption of the E200 is 10.3 kWh/100 km.
 The E200 is powered by a 29 kW (39 hp) electric motor that accelerates the car up to a top speed of 100 km/h or 63 mph.
 0 to 100 km/h acceleration of the E200 is 15.8 seconds.
 The E200 is priced at 54,800 yuan ($7,697) and 64,800 yuan for the two range variants after government incentives.

 The Baojun E200 has a list of feature including a 7-Inch colour instrument cluster, LED headlamps, dual-channel speakers and a remote interactive system that shows information on the charging status, parking navigation, power supply status and vehicle inspection.
 Antilock Brakes (ABS) plus Electric Brakeforce Distribution (EBD) and Electronic Stability Control (ESC) are the main E200 safety features.
 No airbags are equipped.
-The remote interactive system in the E200 provides users information on charging and parking navigation, power supply, vehicle inspection, and other basic items.
 The E200 comes standard with 12 inch wheels, and the curb weight of the E200 is 830 kg or 1830 lbs.
 The maximum operating weight 980 kg or 2 161 lbs for the E200.